 Here the difference between the REAL and enhanced ID.

-You are currently viewing Here the difference between the REAL and enhanced ID.
+Artistic representation for Here the difference between the REAL and enhanced ID.

 But what does REAL ID actually mean?
 And why is it so important?
 REAL ID is a set of minimum security standards for state-issued driver’s licenses and identification cards.
 These standards were established by the U.S. government in 2005.
 The goal of REAL ID is to improve the security of state-issued identification documents.
 It’s not just about driver’s licenses, though.
 REAL ID also applies to state-issued identification cards, such as those for college students, seniors, and others.
 The REAL ID Act of 2005 established the framework for REAL ID.